-The circle is for black women who want a safe space to connect, build sistahood and are ready to start doing the internal work.
+The circle is for black women who want a safe space to connect, build sistahood and are ready to start doing the inner healing work.

 Do I need to read the book before I attend?

-No, reading in the session keeps us at the same pace and the sharing in real time is more powerful.
+No, we read it live in the session to keep us at the same pace.
+The sharing in real time is much more powerful.